 Presence of God in our house

-Also the Lord is all pervading.
+Also, the Lord is all-pervading.
 To remind us that He resides in our homes with us, we have prayer rooms.
 Without the grace of the Lord, no task can be successfully or easily accomplished.
 We invoke His grace by communing with Him in the prayer room each day and on special occasions.

-Prayer room is for meditation
+A prayer room is for meditation

 Each room in a house is dedicated to a specific function like the bedroom for resting, the drawing room to receive guests, the kitchen for cooking etc. The furniture, decor and the atmosphere of each room are made conducive to the purpose it serves.
-So too for the purpose of meditation, worship and prayer, we should have a conducive atmosphere – hence the need for a prayer room.
+So too for the purpose of meditation, worship, and prayer, we should have a conducive atmosphere – hence the need for a prayer room.

 Sacred thoughts and sound vibrations pervade the place and influence the minds of those who spend time there.
-Spiritual thoughts and vibrations accumulated through regular meditation, worship and chanting done there pervade the prayer room.
+Spiritual thoughts and vibrations accumulated through regular meditation, worship, and chanting are done there pervade the prayer room.
 Even when we are tired or agitated, by just sitting in the prayer room for a while, we feel calm, rejuvenated and spiritually uplifted.